Ennomines

 (NCBI-index: 934883)

-The Swallow-tailed Moth (Ourapteryx sambucaria) is easily recognizable because of its strikingly pointed tail on the hindwing on which there are two brown-red dots.
+The Swallow-tailed Moth (Ourapteryx sambucaria) is easily recognizable because of its strikingly pointed tail on the hindwing, on which there are two brown-red dots.
 Both wings of the fresh specimens are light lemon yellow and become whiter with time.
-Two dark transverse lines are visible on the forewing with a small stripe in between.
+Two dark transverse lines are visible on the forewing, and a small stripe exists between them.
 One transverse line runs across the hindwing.
 The wingspan is 44-60mm.
-The moth flies in one generation from May to August and overwinters as a caterpillar in a bark crevice.
-Host plant: Blackthorn, Hawthorn, and Goat Willow.
+From May to August, the moth flies in one generation and overwinters as a caterpillar in a bark crevice.
+Host plants: Blackthorn, Hawthorn, and Goat Willow.
 Dutch name: Vliervlinder.
 Frisian name: Flearespanner.

 Flying period: